adambard/learnxinyminutes-docs/dart.html.markdown

   nested1();
 }

-/// Anonymous functions don't include a name but can take number of arguments example2() {
+/// Anonymous functions don't include a name
-  //// Explicit return type.
+/// but can take number of arguments and return type example2() {
-  nested1(Function<void> fn) {
+  nested1(void Function() fn) {
     fn();
   }